 - 3 blessings = 75%

 - 4 blessings = 90%

 PvP Blessing: In addition to regular blessings, players can also buy a PvP blessing to protect their regular blessings.
-If a character dies in a PvP fight (at least 40% of the damage dealt within the last 5 minutes was PvP damage, or 20% of the damage dealt within the last 5 minutes was PvP damage AND the last fatal strike has been made by a character or its summon), it will lose items, skills etc. depending on the regular blessing it owns.
-The equipment of a character that has all 5 blessings will be fully protected also in a PvP fight.
+If a character dies in a PvP fight (at least 5% of the damage dealt within the last 5 minutes was PvP damage OR the last fatal strike has been made by a character or its summon), it will lose items, skills etc. depending on the regular blessing it owns.
+The equipment of a character that has at least 5 blessings will be fully protected also in a PvP fight.
 Characters that own a PvP blessing, however, will not lose any of their regular blessings or a possible "Amulet of Loss", but only the PvP blessing.
 If a character has a PvP blessing and dies in a PvP fight but does not have any regular blessings or an "Amulet of Loss", it will not lose the PvP blessing.
 PvP blessings do not work for red or black skulled characters, however, such characters will not lose their PvP blessings upon death.
 PvP blessings can be bought at every temple for the price of one regular blessing for players up to level 120.
 Unlike the price for regular blessings, the price for the PvP blessing continues to rise up to level 270.

 Any items lost upon death will remain with the body of the deceased character and can be looted by any player who happens to find it.
 In case a character has lost its bag or backpack after death, it will receive an empty bag in the container slot.

-Characters on Rookgaard, however, will never lose items upon death.
+Characters up to level 8 will never lose items upon death.